 That means delivering ads only to those who actually (and explicitly) state they’re fine with receiving marketing messaging from your brand that factors in their personal data.

-One proven way you can ensure strong and continually improving targeted advertising ROI and alleviate consumers’ data collection and usage concerns is by applying their interest data in your ads — an undertaking the customer data platform (CDP) can help you master.
+One proven to continually improve your targeted advertising ROI and alleviate consumers’ data collection and usage concerns is by applying their interest data in your ads — an undertaking the customer data platform (CDP) can help you master.

 Improving your targeted advertising ROI (while considering consumer privacy)

-As with any modern marketing tactic put into play by brands today, there is a risk-reward component factor for targeted advertising businesses need to consider:
+As with any marketing activity implemented by companies today, there is a risk-reward component factor for targeted advertising businesses need to consider:

 - The risks: The most obvious one is turning off your audience by over-personalizing.
 That is, serving up ads that up the “creepy” factor for them.
 Aside from that, there’s also the legal and ethical element of potentially (and unintentionally) delivering ads to individuals whose consent you don’t have.
 Simply put, using these individuals’ sensitive information and data to serve ads they’ve ‘opted out’ of receiving can open up a can of worms for your brand and lead to hefty fines.